 Hunting is permitted in designated areas only.
 Hunting blinds accessible to persons with mobility impairments can be found at the park.
 Hunting access for all abilities is located on N. Campbell Road and Tunnel Mill Road.

-A 1,200-foot swimming beach features changing booths, showers, restrooms (including men’s, women’s and family), and a vending area.
+A 1,200-foot swimming beach features changing booths, showers, and restrooms (including men’s, women’s and family).
 Swimming is permitted in designated areas during daylight hours.
 Please exercise caution while swimming at the beach.

 - BeachGuard — Water quality advisories, Memorial Day to Labor Day, from Ohio Dept. of Health

-Under the proper conditions, park visitors can enjoy sledding, ice skating, ice fishing, and cross-country skiing.
+Under the proper conditions, park visitors can enjoy ice skating, ice fishing, and cross-country skiing.